oracle-livelabs/database/global-microservices-jakartadata-nosql/introduction/introduction.md

 ### Prerequisites

 This workshop assumes you have:
-  * Programming knowledge in Java and Spring framework
+  * Programming knowledge in Java and Helidon with Jakarta EE
   * Understanding of query languages